awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 ## Affected versions
 The exploit works well until WhatsApp version 2.19.230.
 The vulnerability is official patched in WhatsApp version 2.19.244

+The exploit works well for Android 8.1 and 9.0, but does not work Android 8.0 and below.
+In the older Android versions, double-free could still be triggered.
+However, because of the malloc calls by the system after the double-free, the app just crashes before reaching to the point that we could control the PC register.

 ## Attack vector
 With the above exploitation, we can have two attack vectors: